-This easy Instant Pot Butter Chicken boasts delicious flavour and the perfect, creamy consistency.
-It's also low FODMAP, Paleo and Whole30.
+This easy Low FODMAP Instant Pot Butter Chicken boasts delicious flavor and the perfect, creamy consistency.
+It's also Paleo and Whole30 compliant.

-- 2 large boneless, skinless chicken breasts (about 1 lb total)
+- 2 large boneless, skinless chicken breasts (about 1 pound total)

-- ½ tsp cayenne (more or less depending on your desired heat level)
+- 1/2 teaspoon cayenne (more or less depending on your desired heat level)

-- 14 oz can diced tomatoes with juice
+- 14 ounce can diced tomatoes with juice

 - Fresh parsley, chopped, for garnish (optional)

 - 1 cup white basmati or white long grain white rice

 - A minimum of 2 hours prior to cooking (but preferably the night before), dry chicken breasts with paper towels and place in a small mixing bowl.
 In another small bowl or measuring cup, whisk together marinade ingredients and pour marinade over chicken breasts.
 Using tongs (and not your hands as the marinade will stain them red), flip chicken breasts as much as necessary to fully coat in the marinade.
 Cover bowl with plastic wrap and refrigerate until ready to cook.

 - When ready to cook, finely-chop leek leaves and grate ginger.
 Hit the “Sauté” button on your 6-quart Instant Pot Pressure Cooker (or a comparable pressure cooker) and add 2 tablespoons garlic-infused olive oil.
 Once the display on the Instant Pot reads “Hot,” add leek and ginger and sauté for 2 minutes, stirring frequently.